sebastien-plutniak/archeoviz/paper.md

 are factors explaining the insufficient availability of field archaeological data [@SelhoferGeser2015], [@Bernard2019].
 Given the reluctance of archaeologists to publish data, `archeoViz` indirectly fosters data publication by demonstrating reuse, from the case of spatial archaeological data at the site level [@Plutniak2023archeoviz1.1.1], [@Plutniak2023bspf].

 Its minimal and multilingual interface (viz. issue 1) and the simple data structure it requires (viz. issues 2, 3) make it handy to use and fast to deploy on the web.
-This contributes to promoting datasets as citable scientific outputs and so their creators (viz. issue 4).
+This contributes to promoting datasets as citable scientific outputs and also provided recognition to their creators (viz. issue 4).

 # State of the Field

 ## Archaeological Visualisation Software

 First, `archeoViz` is related to other archaeological visualisation software, relying on similar technologies.
-However, this software differs with regard to their specialisations and whether or not they are distributed as packages:
+However, this software differs with regard to their specialisations and are available in various formats as scripts, applications, or packages:

 * Dataset-specific scripts or web applications:
 	* Shannon McPherron's R Shiny [`Plot it`](https://www.oldstoneage.com) application (unpublished),